compwron/compwron.github.io/_posts/2015-10-17-grace-hopper-data-collection.md

 # References

 * [Datensparsamkeit by Martin Fowler](http://martinfowler.com/bliki/Datensparsamkeit.html) "The problem with the "capture-it-all" approach is that it raises serious questions of privacy.
 Even if we trust ourselves to not abuse the data we collect, each data store represents a target for criminals or government surveillance agencies."
+* [Haunted By Data](http://idlewords.com/talks/haunted_by_data.htm) "Imagine data not as a pristine resource, but as a waste product, a bunch of radioactive, toxic sludge that we don’t know how to handle."

 -----------------------